 Candidates preparing themselves for this examination must acquire a basic theoretical and practical knowledge of all aspects of malting.
 They will be expected to demonstrate understanding and practical experience of the malting process and related operations; they will also be expected to possess a basic understanding of the commercial, scientific and engineering aspects of malting.

-The candidate's relevant work experience and responsibilities must be listed and certified by their sponsor in the candidate’s log at the time of registration.
+The candidate’s log can be used to list the candidate’s relevant work experience and responsibilities.
 It is recommended that this experience should include a minimum time in the following departments:-

 It is the Examiners’ experience that candidates who fail generally do so because of a lack of breadth and depth of experience across the whole field of technical malting.